andyp65/DataArchive/README.md

 https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset/data/ibm-hr-analytics-attrition-dataset.zip

 WA_Fn-UseC_-HR-Employee-Attrition.csv
+Data cannot be saved offsite due to security and permissions.
+See URL for Zip file and CSV file

 Munge:	contains data transformations.
 New tables created to contain fields; Attrition, Department, JobSatisfaction & MonthlyIncome.
 MonthlyIncome rounded to nearest 1000.
 Filter by Sales Department and sorted by JobSatisfaction